This tips for knitting beginners page is an extra page dedicated to the absolute beginner knitter.

 When you pull it that way it causes the stitch below to come up over the needle making it look like there are two stitches instead of one.

-Is behind both needles when you work a knit stitch.
+Tip: 7 Make sure that your working yarn Is behind both needles when you are knitting a knit stitch.

 If you knit a stitch with the yarn in front you will accidentally add another stitch to your knitting and it will create an obvious hole in your knitting.